network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

    node's name in the "test_endpoint" field.
 It's preferred that pinning of some sort is available.
-This is to ensure the measurement is against the same paths and not switching hosts during a test run (ie moving from near POP A to near POP B) Sample content of this json would be:
+This is to ensure the measurement is against the same paths and not switching hosts during a test run (ie moving from near POP A to near POP B) Sample content of this JSON would be:

    ~~~
    {